A unified stochastic approximation framework for learning in games: Acknowledgments

-In this interpretation, $\dot\dpoint$ represents the continuous-time limit of the finite difference quotient $(\next[\dstate] - \curr[\dstate])/\curr[\step]$.
-In particular, if $\curr[\step]$ is ``sufficiently small'' and the gradient signal $\curr[\signal]$ is a ``good enough'' approximation of $\vecfield(\curr)$, it is plausible to expect that the iterates of \eqref{eq:MRM} and the solutions of \eqref{eq:MD} will eventually come together.
+In this continuous-time interpretation, $\dot\dpoint$ represents the limit of the finite difference quotient $(\next[\dstate] - \curr[\dstate])/\curr[\step]$.
+As such, if $\curr[\step]$ is ``sufficiently small'' and the gradient signal $\curr[\signal]$ is a ``good enough'' approximation of $\vecfield(\curr)$, it is plausible to expect that the iterates of \eqref{eq:method} and the solutions of \eqref{eq:MD} will eventually come together.